 How the AMBER Plan WorksOnce law enforcement has been notified about an abducted child, they must first determine if the case meets the AMBER Plan’s criteria for triggering an alert.

-The information is then faxed to the Department of Public Safety (DPS) in Montgomery, Alabama.
-DPS sends the information via the EAS system to all television and radio broadcasters throughout the state.
+The information is then faxed to the State Bureau of Investigation (SBI) in Montgomery, Alabama.
+SBI sends the information via the EAS system to all television and radio broadcasters throughout the state.
 The information is immediately broadcast by participating stations to thousands of listeners.

 - Law enforcement confirms a child has been abducted, and